classicfoo/notething/README.md

 X Open Recent Files ...
-(Lists the last 5 files recently opened) X Open dialog to be for all files by default (not just .txt files) X Reopen last file on startup variable (for debugging purposes, bool value) T After pressing F6, press enter to accept selected date on calendar picker
+(Lists the last 5 files recently opened) X Open dialog to be for all files by default (not just .txt files) X Reopen last file on startup variable (for debugging purposes, bool value) X After pressing F6, press enter to accept selected date on calendar picker

 ## Bugs
 X tkcalendar doesn't open in centre of the screen straight away